An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

 We present additional details in Tables \ref{tab:reduced_1_func_bfs} - \ref{tab:reduced_2_errors_bfs}.
 In particular, in Tables \ref{tab:reduced_1_func_bfs} and \ref{tab:reduced_2_func_bfs}, we list the values for the functional $\mathcal J_\gamma$ and the $L^2(\Gamma_0)$-norm of the gradient $\frac{d \mathcal J_\gamma}{dg}$ at the different iteration of the optimisation procedure, while Table \ref{tab:reduced_1_errors_bfs} and Table \ref{tab:reduced_2_errors_bfs} contain the absolute and relative errors with respect to the monolithic (entire--domain) solutions $u_h, p_h$, i.e.

 for $i=1,2.$

-Analysing the results, we are able to see that the reduced basis method gives us a solution as accurate as the high--fidelity one - in both cases the relative error reported in the corresponding tables is less than $1\%$.
+Analysing the results, we are able to see that the reduced basis method gives us a solution as accurate as the high--fidelity one.
 The reduced--order approximation of the optimisation problem at hand allowed us to reduce the dimension of the high-fidelity optimisation functional by more than 10 times and enabled us to use 4 times fewer iterations in the optimisation algorithm (each optimisation step requires at least one solve of the state and the adjoint equations).
-We also note that the fact that we chose a bigger number of the reduced basis functions for the adjoint variables $\xi_1$ and $\xi_2$ is not supposed to affect the computational costs much, since the adjoint problem is linear and does not require multiple Newton iteration to be solved so that the biggest computational effort still lies in the nonlinear Navier--Stokes equations and the optimisation process.
+We also note that the fact that we chose a bigger number of the reduced basis functions for the adjoint variables $\xi_1$ and $\xi_2$ is not supposed to affect the computational costs much since the adjoint problem is linear and does not require multiple Newton iteration to be solved so that the biggest computational effort still lies in the nonlinear Navier--Stokes equations and the optimisation process.

+Additionally, in Table \ref{tab:fom_vs_rom_bfs} we provide a comparison between full--order and reduced--order models in terms of the relative errors between ROM solutions with respect to the corresponding FOM solutions.
+Comparing the convergence results for different models -- monolithic vs. DD--FOM, monolithic vs. DD--ROM, and DD--FOM vs. DD--ROM -- it can be seen that the DD--ROM method gives a more accurate solution with respect to DD-FOM.
+We believe that this is due to the optimisation process: the DD-ROM is much less sensitive to the initial guess in the optimisation procedure and much fewer iterations are needed for the optimisation algorithm to converge.
+Nevertheless, errors between DD--FOM and DD--ROM are comparable to the ones with respect to the monolithic solution.

+\begin{remark}[High Reynolds and uniqueness of the solution] As it is evident from Table~\ref{table:offline_bfs}, the Reynolds number reported for this test case is quite small.
+This is due to the fact that the optimisation solver diverges for higher Reynolds numbers.
+The authors suspect that this issue is mostly due to the bifurcation effect (known as the ``Coanda effect'' or ``wall hugging effect'' of these types of simulations).
+One of the reasons to support this argument is that the range of Reynolds numbers for which the optimisation solver converges changes (though not very significantly) when the interface is moved closer to the beginning or the end of the channel.
+This problem is very complicated in itself and is addressed, for instance, in \cite{seydel2009practical,kuznetsov1998elements,caloz1997numerical,hess2019localized,pichi2019reduced,pichi2022driving,pintore2021efficient,quaini2016symmetry, panitz1972flow}.
+In particular, in \cite{pichi2022driving}, it is shown that for a similar test already for $Re \approx 78$ there is non--uniqueness of the solution. \end{remark}